 Following experiments are conducted to test occurrence of sulfate ion.
 A summarized tests

-Add aqueous barium chloride (BaCl2) to the sulfate ion solution and observe the differences.
-BaSO4, a white precipitate forms in the solution.
+Add aqueous barium chloride (BaCl2) solution to the sulfate ion solution and observe the differences.
+Barium sulfate (BaSO4), is a white precipitate.
 BaSO4 is not soluble in strong acids and dilute acids.

-Add aqueous strontium chloride (SrCl2) solution to the sulfate ion solution and observe the changes.
-Strontium chloride ( SrCl2 ) gives white precipitate ( SrSO4 ) with sulfate ion solutions.
-SrSO4 is insoluble in acids.
+Add aqueous strontium chloride (SrCl2) solution to the sulfate ion solution and observe the physical changes.
+Strontium chloride ( SrCl2 ) gives Strontium sulfate ( SrSO4) which is a white precipitate with sulfate ion solutions.
+Strontium sulfate is insoluble in acids.

-AgNO3 does not form a precipitate with aqueous dilute sulfate solutions.
+Silver nitrate (AgNO3) does not form a precipitate with aqueous dilute sulfate ion solutions.
 Silver sulfate (Ag2SO4) is fairly soluble in water.
-However concentrated Ag2SO4 solution may be deposited as a precipitate.
+However concentrated SIlver sulfate solution may be deposited as a precipitate.

-When sodium sulfate is added to the aqueous lead acetate solution, lead sulfate (PbSO4), white precipitate is given.
+When sodium sulfate is added to the aqueous lead acetate solution, Lead sulfate (PbSO4), a white precipitate is given.
 PbSO4 is soluble in caustic alkalis and in ammonium acetate solutions.
 But PbSO4 is not soluble in dilute acids.